AI4WA/OpenOmniFramework/docs/index.md

 1. **Data Collection:** Video and audio inputs are collected from hardware devices.
 2. **Data Transfer:** Data is sent to the API for downstream processing.
-3. **Data Processing:** The API uses AI and ML models to process the data, generate responses.
+3. **Data Processing:** The API uses Agents and ML models to process the data, generate responses.
 4. **Reaction:** The client side is notified to play the speech.

 There are two key metrics we are focusing on: